STRATEGIC PLAN | ENGAGING COMMUNITIES STRATEGIC PLAN | TEACHING AND LEARNING STUDENT

 Planting Sustainability: Commerce Greensuits Help Restore McMaster Biodiversity

-June 5, 2024 | Hamilton, ON
+June 5, 2024 ·

-Contributed by Natalie Plechinger, Communications Assistant
+Contributed by: Natalie Plechinger, Communications Assistant

 On May 4, more than a hundred Commerce Greensuits students came together to give back to the campus’ environment.